 - Information for students about government assistance for financing tertiary study is available on the Study Assist website

 VET Student Loans are available for certain diploma level and above qualifications.
 You can search VET Student Loans approved qualifications on the My Skills website or check the VET Student Loans (Courses and Loan Caps) Determination 2016.

 Students are eligible for a VET Student Loan if they:

 - are enrolled in a VET Student Loans approved course offered by a VET Student Loans provider;

 - meet citizenship/residency requirements;

-- have a FEE-HELP balance of more than $0; and
+- have an available HELP balance of more than $0; and

 - meet student entry requirements.